Jebzel/jebzel_test/README.md

 ruby -v
 ```

-The ouput should start with something like `ruby 2.7.4`
+The output should start with something like `ruby 2.7.4`

 If not, install the right ruby version using [rbenv](https://github.com/rbenv/rbenv) (it could take a while):